6uhrmittag/taskbutler/README.rst

 -  **add and link Dropbox Paper papers to tasks**

    -  Example usage: Tired of the missing task-note feature in Todoist?
-      Add the label “paper” to a task.
-Now, with a click on the title, you’ll get a new Dropbox Paper with all its features just for this task. |Feature - Paper|
+      Add the label "paper" to a task.
+Now, with a click on the title, you'll get a new Dropbox Paper with all its features just for this task. |Feature - Paper|

 Prerequisites and notes